wpjess/support-analytics-cli/README.md

 ## 🚀 Why This Tool Exists

-As a Support Director with 20+ years of experience, I needed real-time insights into team performance that went beyond Intercom's basic reporting.
-This tool bridges that gap by transforming raw support data into actionable analytics that actually help you manage and optimize your support operations.
+This tool transforms raw support data into actionable analytics that  help you manage and optimize your support operations.

 **Built with AI assistance using Claude Code** - showcasing the power of AI-driven development for solving real business problems.